tailer08/cmsc135/projects/proj2_routing/spec.md

 ## Submission Details

-You will be submitting your project on [okpy](http://okpy.org).
-When you visit the webpage, sign in using your Berkeley email.
-You should already be automatically registered as a student in the course.
-If this is not the case or you encounter any issues, please fill out this [form](https://docs.google.com/a/berkeley.edu/forms/d/e/1FAIpQLScA8gyPc1C0bNCAqWyKWWZRANuXBP2yslFeddtrwtvI6pyIjA/viewform).

-You can then upload your project files into the "Project 2" assignment by selecting the assignment and then selecting to create a new submission.
-You will not be receiving any feedback from the autograder until the project is over, but you can submit as many times as you want.
-By default, your most recent submission will be graded.
-If you don't want this behavior, you can select to have a previous one graded instead.
+You will be submitting your project code on our class page in [Piazza](https://piazza.com/class/iy1ja1625e1rn).

+You can then upload your project files as a Private Post to me.

 ## Acknowledgments

+This machine problem was taken from the programming assignments in Prof. Scott Shenker's class in [Introduction to the Internet:Architecture and Protocols] (http://cs168.io/).

 This assignment was developed by Murphy McCauley in [Fall 2011](https://inst.eecs.berkeley.edu/~ee122/fa11/).